RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/costfunction_interface.md

     Q_2 * cos(\theta / 2) + \frac{1}{2} (Q_1 y^2 + Q_3 \dot{y}^2 + Q_4 \dot{\theta}^2) + \frac{1}{2} R ^2
 ```

-We start by defining a new struct that inherits from
+We just need to define a new struct that inherits from
-`TrajectoryOptimization.CostFunction`:
+`TrajectoryOptimization.CostFunction` and implements the methods required by the
+`AbstractFunction` interface:

 ```@example
 using TrajectoryOptimization